iaamp/awesome-ukraine-donations/README.md

 #### What kind of support is needed now?
 State: 2022-03-03
 It is critical, that the support for Ukraine is effective, we emphasize that at the current state *monetary donations* are most needed in Ukraine.
 As of now (2022-03-03), the *on-site charities* can still buy the necesseties for refugees like medication etc. *locally in Ukraine*.
 Furthermore, in this hard time, it is a positive to support the Ukrainian economy this way as best as possible.
+[--> official (via @Ukraine Twitter) statement on donations](https://twitter.com/Ukraine/status/1497294422354055171): donate money to support the Ukrainian Army.
+Either to [NBU Special Account for Ukraine's Armed Forces](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi) or to the [Return Alive](https://savelife.in.ua/en/donate/) foundation
 [--> Here the sources on the 'Statements on the KIND of support'](#statements-on-the-kind-of-support)

 ---